HaadyDevs/SwivelTodoApp/README.md

 2. Open a terminal / Command Prompt on the project directory
 3. Run command "npm install"
 4. On the same terminal or if you wish to, On a different one, run command "npx react-native start" to start the Metro server
+5. Make sure you have an emulator open or a device connected to your machine with "USB Debugging" turned on
-5. On a different terminal, run command "npx react-native run-android" to run the application
+6. On a different terminal, run command "npx react-native run-android" to run the application

 ## Credentials to Login
-Username : abdulhaady@gmail.com
+Username : abdulhaady@gmail.com  Password: Haady@123
-Password: Haady@123